sauravsoni6377/B22AI035_A1_NLU/README.md

 ## License

-This project is part of an academic assignment for CSL 7640 at IIT Jodhpur.
+This is part of an academic assignment for CSL 7640 at IIT Jodhpur.